atoprak06/stok-takip/readme.md

 #   Description
 This app is created using Spring Boot and React.
-With the 'StokYonetim', you can add products, stores, parent categories and sub categories, you can track your products easily with this app.
+With the 'StokYonetim', you can add products, stores, parent categories and sub categories.
+Also you can update products and sub categories.
+You can track your inventories easily with this app.

 #   Tools
 ##  Front End